pedrolocosta/web_scraping/README.md

-# web scraping - Raspagem de dados na web
+# Web scraping - Raspagem de dados na web

 ## What is it - O que é